Charles E W Bean, Diaries, AWM38 3DRL 606/8/1 - May - June 1915 - Part 3

 there’s a huge job in front of them in the Kilid Bahr

-Plateau (Pasha Dagh) - worse than Achi B. I shd.
+Plateau (Pasha Dagh) - worse than Achi B. I shd

 think.
 Even to pass the two & join hands with

-us leave a very big job ahead.
+us leaves a very big job ahead.

 They have taken every aeroplane away from us -

-use We see the balloon abt once a week - they have
+they promised, I believe, to send some but none have come.use We see the balloon abt once a week - they have

 left one little balloon instead.
 The German aeroplane